mihirchronicles/themihirchronicles.github.io/src/content/blog/how-to-write-well.md

     - Discoveries — Highlight new findings
     - Arguments — Present your case
     - Narratives — Share the beginning of a narrative
-- Use commonplace to dissect good writing and emulate great readers.
+- Use commonplace to dissect good writing and emulate great writers.
+Think of it as a practice book where you transcribe great sentences you come across.
+This is not a thinking book or a journal.
-- Great writers & books:
+- How can you develop the inner ear it takes to hear, and make the music of language?
+Read, read, read.
+- You can also study some of the world’s best writers on what separates good writing from bad:
     - [Kevin Simler](https://meltingasphalt.com/archive/)
     - [Sarah Constantin](https://srconstantin.wordpress.com/)
     - [Nadia Eghbal](https://nadiaeghbal.com/posts/)